17-Page Veterinary WordPress Rebuild, Shipped to Spec in 13 Days — White-Label Delivery for a US Marketing Agency

-Spec-faithful rebuild of a 17-page veterinary coaching site for a US marketing agency — 8 templates, 42.7 hours across 13 days, zero path-change redirects.
+Spec-faithful rebuild of a 17-page veterinary coaching site for a US marketing agency — 8 templates, 42.7 hours over 13 days, zero path-change redirects.

 Industry Veterinary